SnowdogApps/wombat/README.md

 **URL params:**
 - `lang` - Return content in given lang.
+- `query` - Query object to filter collection.
+  - `sortBy` - Prop name used for sorting.
+  - `sort` - `desc` is default - `sortBy` required to use it.
+  - `limit` - Limit numer of returned items.
+  - `page` - Page number.
+  - `perPage` - Numer of items per page.
-- `items` - List of coma separated IDs of collection items.
+  - `items` - Array of collection items IDs.
 Items order is preserved.
-- `sortBy` - Prop name used for sorting.
-- `sort` - Can be set to `asc`. `sortBy` required to use it.
-- `limit` - Limit numer or returned collection items. `sortBy` required to use it.
+  - `props` - Returns only selected object props, GraphQL-like.